 -you're able to go back home between the end of your scrambles trip and the start of orientation.

-If you would like to register for either scramble, please begin the registration process on Compass at whit.mn/scrambles and also contact our Scramble Coordinator, Eva Geisse, directly at email@example.com.
+If you would like to register for either scramble, please begin the registration process on Compass at whit.mn/scrambles .
+If you have any questions or concerns please contact our Scramble Coordinator, Eva Geisse, directly at firstname.lastname@example.org.

 The scramble booklet below is for information only.
 In order to register for a scramble, you will need a Whitman College email address.
 The 2017 Scramble booklet will be available in the Spring.

 When can I register for 2017 Scrambles?

 You will be able to fill out your application online starting on May 18th.
 Submit your application and full payment before June 15th.
 On June 15th we will process applications by random lottery and we will try to assign trips based on stated preferences.
 We will continue to accept and process applications after June 15th on a first-come, first-served basis until all trips are full.